windhandel/NodeJsTesting/nodejs-buffers-string-performance.md

-This is directly based on Andrew Maurer's article below, but with a less nonsensical approach to utilizing nthe built-in Node.js Buffer.
+This is directly based on Andrew Maurer's article below, but with a less nonsensical approach to utilizing the built-in Node.js Buffer.
 Nobody should or would concatenate individual characters using Strings or into a Buffer.
 This is an unlikely scenario compared to the far more likely scenario of many strings being concatenated onto each other.